 Place a security freeze with each of the three credit bureaus.
 A security freeze (also known as a “credit freeze”) locks your credit file so that no one can see your credit report or credit score unless you lift the freeze.
 Since banks and lenders access your credit file in order to determine whether or not to extend credit to you, a security freeze will prevent an identity thief from using your information to get a credit card or loan.
 You will need to contact each of the credit bureaus to place the credit freeze:

 Get copies of your credit reports.
 You can get free credit reports each year by going to annualcreditreport.com.
 Review your reports carefully.
 If you come across any accounts or collection items that you do not recognize, contact the credit bureaus to dispute the matter and get it resolved.
-Note that under federal law, you are entitled to one free credit report each year from each of the three major credit bureaus.
+Under federal law, you are entitled to one free credit report each year from each of the three major credit bureaus.
 Georgia residents are entitled to an additional two free credit reports per year from each of the bureaus.
 Please note that because of the financial impact of the COVID-19 pandemic, the three credit reporting agencies are offering free weekly credit reports through December 31, 2022.

 For more information, visit consumer.georgia.gov/consumer-topics/identity-theft.